 - Evidence or history of clinically significant hematological, renal, endocrine,

 pulmonary, gastrointestinal, cardiovascular, hepatic, psychiatric, neurologic, or

-allergic (including drug allergies, but excluding untreated, asymptomatic, seasonal
+allergic disease (including drug allergies, but excluding untreated, asymptomatic,

-- A positive urine drug screen at Screening or Day 0.
+- A positive urine drug screen or urine cotinine test

 - 12 lead ECG demonstrating QTc >450 or a QRS interval >120 msec msec at Screening.
 If

 QTc exceeds 450 msec, or QRS exceeds 120 msec, the ECG should be repeated two more

 times and the average of the three QTc values should be used to determine the

 subject's eligibility.
 Subjects with family history of myocardial infarction,